Section VII of SIS

 The existence of the deep cover Section VII Resistance was protected by what, at first sight seems a confusing muddle of other organisations that had guerrilla or intelligence-gathering function.
-The ruthless hope was that while the Gestapo were tracking down members of the Auxiliary Units or Section D Home Defence Scheme or the more unofficial Home Guard guerrilla units, they would not realise that there was a hidden layer of British resistance.
+The ruthless hope was that while the Gestapo were tracking down members of the Auxiliary Units, Section D Home Defence Scheme or the more unofficial Home Guard guerrilla units, they would not realise that there was a hidden layer of British resistance.
 Indeed, the organisation of the Special Duties Branch of the Auxiliary Units seems almost designed to be sacrificial and quickly broken by an enemy.
 This layered methodology was explicitly promoted by SIS in countries about to be occupied, always stressing that any guerrilla activity, assumed to have a very short span of survival, should have no contact with the longer term resistance organisation.

 Britain was not invaded by the Nazis but part of the agreement to allow SIS to operate in Britain was that Section VII would assist MI5 in internal security.
 Any spying on the British public made the operation particularly sensitive and there was also the possibility, that having created a wartime intelligence network in the country, it might prove useful in the on-coming Cold War!
 This added to the traditional policy of SIS never to comment on its operations, whether present or past.